 - Media Management (managing storage locations)

-Note that you should not expect to be able to use a USB Flash Drive/stick for both FCPX and general Windows tasks, as Windows gets confused with the way the Mac formats USB sticks (even in Windows-friendly formats), hiding all of your data.
+Note that you should not expect to be able to use a USB Flash Drive/stick for both Final Cut Pro and general Windows tasks, as Windows gets confused with the way the Mac formats USB sticks (even in Windows-friendly formats), hiding all of your data.
 Conversely, Final Cut Pro can’t use a flash drive formatted in the default way that Windows uses.
-This problem does not occur with hard drives and SSD drives we have tested.
+Performance may also be an issue with USB sticks.